imagingbook/imagingbook-maven-repository/README.md

 # imagingbook-maven-repository
-Public Maven repository for imagingbook.com artefacts
+Public Maven repository for imagingbook.com artefacts.

+Home site: (www.imagingbook.com)[http://www.imagingbook.com]

 ## How to use